Stochastic approximate state conversion for entanglement and general quantum resource theories: Introduction

-In this Letter, we focus on state transformations which involve a single copy of a quantum state.
-We consider the intermediate regime between probabilistic and approximate transformations for which very few results have been presented so far \cite{Fang_2019,Regula_distillation,regula2021probabilistic}.
+In this article, we first focus on state transformations which involve a single copy of a quantum state.
+We consider the intermediate regime between probabilistic and approximate transformations.
 Here, the goal is to convert a quantum state $\rho$ into another quantum state $\sigma$ with maximal probability, allowing for a small error in the conversion.
-We provide general bounds on the probabilities achievable in this way for general quantum resource theories.
-For transformations between entangled states we provide a complete solution for two qubits in the case that the initial state is pure.
-We further report a two-qubit example where the fidelity of conversion can be increased significantly by only a slight reduction of the conversion probability.

-\emph{Stochastic approximate state conversion.---}An important element of every quantum resource theory is the definition of free operations, corresponding to easy implementable transformations of quantum states.
-Many quantum resource theories, including the theory of entanglement, allow to define free operations on the level of Kraus operators $\{K_i\}$.
-In such a theory, a quantum operation is called free if it can be written as $\Lambda_\mathrm{f}[\rho] = \sum_iK_i\rho K_i^\dagger$, where the free Kraus operators $\{K_i\}$ need to fulfill certain constraints.
-In entanglement theory the free operations correspond to local operations and classical communication (LOCC), and a mathematical description of the free Kraus operators is challenging in general \cite{Horodecki_2009,Chitambar2014}.
-The free operation $\Lambda_{\mathrm f}$ is deterministic if the set of the Kraus operators is complete, i.e., $\sum_i K_i^\dagger K_i = \openone$.
-In general, the set of the Kraus operators does not need to be complete, leading to a free probabilistic transformation with $\sum_i K_i^\dagger K_i \leq \openone$.
+This intermediate regime between probabilistic and approximate transformations has been very relevant in many practical schemes of entanglement manipulation, as they explicitly allow for a small probability of failure and the optimal fidelity is considered in the case of success~\cite{Desef2022optimizingquantum,PhysRevA.97.062333,PhysRevX.4.041041,PhysRevLett.76.722,PhysRevLett.77.2818,PhysRevA.64.014301,PhysRevA.64.012304,WOS:000168285500040,PhysRevLett.101.130502}.
+Specifically in quantum networks, such a trade-off between the probability of success and the achievable fidelity is highly relevant~\cite{WOS:000172304500034,PhysRevA.71.060310}.
+Therefore, it is natural to develop a general framework for the manipulation of quantum resources within such probabilistic–approximate settings.

+This intermediate regime has previously been studied in \cite{Fang_2019,Regula_distillation,regula2021probabilistic,9834375,Regula2022tightconstraints}.
+All previous works made the standard assumption that the target state (or channel) is pure \cite{Fang_2019,Regula_distillation,regula2021probabilistic,9834375,Regula2022tightconstraints}.
+However, this assumption often fails in many resource theories, where the golden resource is not pure.
+Notable examples include resource theories of distinguishability \cite{PhysRevResearch.1.033170,Salzmann_2021}, Bell nonlocality \cite{RevModPhys.86.419}, and measurement incompatibility\cite{Heinosaari_2016}.
+We derive restrictions on the achievable fidelity and probability at the single copy level, which go beyond this purity assumption.
+We show that the deterministic version of the single copy bounds can be utilized to set restrictions on transformation of channels.

+In addition, our bounds are also applicable to resource theories where the free set is non-convex, such non-convex resource theories have been of interest in recent times \cite{Kuroiwa_2024,Kuroiwa_2024_1,salazar2024convexity}.
+Interestingly, our bounds depend solely on the resource quantifiers of the initial and target states, a simplicity that enables their direct application to many-copy scenarios.
+We further analyze their behavior in the asymptotic limit, where they provide upper bounds on the achievable transformation rates.